Earlier this year, we updated 24 old blog posts. The result? A 75% increase in website traffic.

 5. Improve your search intent match

-6. Add internal links to recent content
+6. Add internal links when updating content

 7. Link to new research studies

-8. Scan for (and remove) broken links
+8. Scan for (and remove) broken external links

 9. Add Schema markup